Arbitrator: Official wrongly fired in Flint water scandal

 Creagh testified that Baird “encouraged Shekter Smith’s termination.”

-After her dismissal, Shekter Smith was charged with misconduct in office and neglect of duty, and put on notice that an involuntary manslaughter charge would be pursued because bacteria in the water were linked to a fatal outbreak of Legionnaires’ disease.
+After her discharge, Shekter Smith was charged with misconduct in office and neglect of duty, and put on notice that an involuntary manslaughter case would be pursued because bacteria in the water were linked to a fatal outbreak of Legionnaires’ disease.

 But charges were dropped in 2019 in exchange for a no-contest plea to an obscure misdemeanor.
 The case was erased after a year, under a deal with special prosecutor Todd Flood.

-Flint’s water quality greatly improved after it returned to a regional water supplier.
+Flint’s water quality greatly improved after it returned to a regional water supplier and replaced thousands of lead or steel service lines.
 Meanwhile, nine people, including Snyder and Baird, were charged with crimes in January after a new investigation.
 Their cases are pending.